Law Office of Shawna L. Parks

 Shawna is the principal and founder of the Law Office of Shawna L. Parks, which litigates civil rights, disability rights, and education cases.
-Throughout her career, Shawna has worked extensively on high-impact and class action cases, including a number of cases regarding the rights of people with disabilities in the criminal and juvenile justice systems, as well as a wide variety of cases addressing access to government programs and services, such as the court system, educational institutions, and government benefits.
-Her work has also encompassed cases addressing housing and homelessness, and other issues directed at the needs of very low income people with disabilities.
+Throughout her career, Shawna has worked extensively on high-impact, class action and individual cases, including cases regarding education, government programs and services, employment, and the criminal and juvenile justice systems.
 Her education work has a particular emphasis on cases involving youth with disabilities who have behavior issues or where there is court or police involvement, with the goal being to ensure these youth remain in supportive education settings and out of juvenile halls, jails and prisons.
-She also focuses on cases involving students with chronic medical conditions, and districts where there are systemic educational violations.
+She also focuses on cases involving students with chronic medical conditions, districts where there are systemic educational violations, and environmental justice issues at schools.
 Shawna also has extensive experience on a variety of civil rights matters, including Constitutional claims and fee shifting in civil rights cases.

 Prior to founding the Law Office of Shawna L. Parks, Shawna handled impact litigation at leading nonprofit organizations.
 Shawna was Co-Director of Litigation at Disability Rights Advocates, from 2012 through 2013, leading the nation’s top disability rights impact litigation firm.
-Among other matters, Shawna was lead trial counsel in a class action representing more than 900,000 people with disabilities in a challenge to the City of New York’s failure to address their needs in its large scale disaster plans.
+Among other matters, Shawna was lead trial counsel in a class action representing more than 900,000 people with disabilities in a challenge to the City of New York’s failure to address their needs in its large-scale disaster plans.
 In 2013 Shawna led the trial team to victory in the first trial of its kind in the nation.